wiseman-timelord/Chat-Gradio-Gguf/README.md

 10. Image reading (this would additionally require vllm, which could switch for such iterations involving image reading).
 So, the spanner in the works is we would need VLLM, but even then AI has ALWAYS failed at implementing this so far.
 If attempted again, then start with test scripts.

 # Development for v1
-The plan is to release a v1 legacy version retaining, Windows 7-11 and ubuntu 22-25, compatiblity, and the following updates/downgrades...
+I do intend to do a final update to v1 and release as v1 Legacy. v1 After ~v1.10.x there were issues with main program, the overcomplicated scripts being an AI. so, The plan is to release a v1 legacy version retaining, Windows 7-11 and ubuntu 22-25, compatiblity, and the following updates/downgrades...
 1. do full test, including Testing/Bugfixing on, Windoes 8.1 and Ubuntu 22.
 2. Need to clean up v1, check for redundant code and optimize, then test and fix.
 3. The issues may be gradio becoming a set version 3, requring a shim for pydantic to work correctly.
 Problems started around there, so maybe we can cut whatever pydantic does from v1.
 Idea being to make a final version to leave it, after which later only updating to sync model handling.
-11. Possibly something like Corqui would have to be stripped from it, to reduce complexity, relying on built-in TTS only.
+11. Possibly something like Corqui would have to be stripped from it, to reduce complexity relying on built-in TTS only.
 Additionally a checkover of the scripts, and removal of dead code, and upgrading of flimsy code.

 ## Credits
 Thanks to all the following teams for their assistance/comtributions...